luischang1/grocery-list/frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `serve -s build`

+Runs the app in production mode on port 5000 after it was built.

+To publish it, go to [netlify](https://www.netlify.com) and drag & drop the build folder.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**